eth-educators/eth-docker-docs/website/docs/Support/SwitchClient.md

 Make sure you have your `keystore-m_ETC.json` files and the password for them.

+To export the slashing protection DB from Prysm, adjust this command line to your username and location eth-docker is in and run `sudo validator slashing-protection-history export --datadir=/var/lib/prysm/validator --slashing-protection-export-dir=/home/ubuntu/.eth/validator_keys`

+To export the keys from Prysm, run `sudo validator accounts backup --wallet-dir=/var/lib/prysm/validator --backup-dir=/tmp/keys` and hen move them to the eth-docker directory, again adjusting for your username: `sudo unzip /tmp/keys/backup.zip -d /home/ubuntu/eth-docker/.eth/validator_keys`.
+Lastly, remove the zip file again: `sudo rm /tmp/keys/backup.zip`

 #### Somer Esat's guide

 First, remove the validator keys from the existing setup. `sudo systemctl stop prysmvalidator`.
 Remove the keys: `sudo rm -rf /var/lib/prysm/validator`.